• Facebook

 A pan of shrimp linguine garnished with lemon and parsley.

-Boil your pasta, and while the linguine is cooking, simmer the ingredients for your sauce.
+Boil your pasta in a large pot of water, and while the linguine is cooking, simmer the ingredients for your sauce.
 Place the shrimp in hot pan and cook until they’re ready to eat.
-Toss your shrimp and pasta together with the creamy sauce.
+Toss your shrimp and al dente pasta together with the creamy sauce.
 Add a sprinkle of parsley and a few lemon slices for garnish, then serve and enjoy.

 Bowls of shrimp, butter, seasonings and cream.